Iritscen/Small-scripts/Bash/README.md

 ## Image File Management
 ### [Convert Images](convert_images.sh)
 <!--(none)-->
 Converts all images of a given suffix to another format.
+Requires ImageMagick.

 ### [Create HTML Gallery](create_html_gallery.sh)
 <!--The top directory of the folders full of images.-->
 Creates an HTML directory listing of all subfolders, and an HTML gallery of all images in each subfolder.
+Requires ImageMagick.

 ### [Crop Images](crop_images.sh)
 <!--The directory of images to create cropped copies of.